There are hundreds of thousands of advertising messages - but only 12 basic patterns of good advertising. An overview

 As I said, it's not about the content: It would have been better to simply pin the most important keywords on a neutral background.
 These are keywords with which everyone can start something and everyone can see at a glance what the party stands for.

 Quite simply: less is more.
 Especially when it comes to poster advertising.
-Because it is already expensive enough - and if it is Companies and parties already invest in posters, these should also be meaningful and reveal at a glance, even from a distance, what the company stands for.
+Because it is already expensive enough - and if it is Corporate and also parties in already posters invest, these should also be meaningful and show at a glance, even from a distance, what the company stands for.

 Good advertising is creative

-For a change, Deutsche Bahn had a good idea: They let their service staff, who serve drinks on the train, wear T-shirts with a printed drink menu and prices.
+A good one for a change Idea Deutsche Bahn had: They let their service staff who serve drinks on the train wear T-shirts with a drink menu and prices printed on them.
 Practical, because: That's how they see it customers no matter what the drinks cost.

 She could Solution for all pubs whose staff thinks it is too much effort to bring their guests the drinks menu before ordering the drinks - a fact that always surprises me personally.
-After all, as a customer, I first have to know what is available before I can order!
+After all, I have to Customer first know what's available before I can order!
 And above all: The effort for this extra service is extremely small, but brings a great benefit!

 Original promotional gifts are fun

 An idea that is now old, but is still used far too seldom: USB stick shapes, for example a sushi, a car - or even a sperm!
 The author argues that companies should give them to their customers as promotional gifts instead of the usual, boring USB sticks with company names.

-The reason is psychologically plausible: Original promotional gifts increase the memorability considerably, contribute to branding and thus ultimately increase customer loyalty.
+The reason is psychological obvious: original promotional gifts increase the memory value significantly, contribute to branding and ultimately increase the customer retention.
 So a great idea.
 However, I have a small point of criticism: The USB sticks are much more unwieldy for the handbag, for example!

 My sofa can already run!